According to fossil records, humans have been using plants as medicine as far back as 60,000 years ago.

 Black Cohosh has been used by Native Americans for over 200 years after an accidental discovery that the roots of the plant helped to reduce symptoms of menopause and relieve menstrual cramps.

-Historically it has been used for many ailments from rheumatism to heart disease.
+Historically it has been used for many conditions from rheumatism to heart disease.

 How it works